Ancient Olympic Games: Prehistory

-Areas around the Mediterranean had a long tradition of athletic events.
-Ancient Egyptians and Mesopotamians depicted athletic scenes in tombs of kings and their nobles.
-They did not, however, hold regular competitions, and those events that occurred were probably the preserve of kings and upper classes.
-Minoans culture held gymnastics in high esteem, with bull-leaping, tumbling, running, wrestling and boxing shown on their frescoes.
+Areas around the Mediterranean had a long tradition of physical activities, even though they did not seem to hold regular competitions, with the events being probably the preserve of kings and upper classes.
+The earliest evidence of athletic tradition in Greece come from late Bronze Age artistic representations, such as from the island of Crete and Thera, and Archaic literary texts.
+The Minoan culture centered on Crete engaged in gymnastics, with bull-leaping, tumbling, running, wrestling and boxing shown on their frescoes.
 The Mycenaeans adopted Minoan games and also raced chariots in religious or funerary ceremonies.
-Homer's heroes participate in athletic competitions to honor the dead.
+The exact relation between the early Minoan and Mycenaean sporting activities and the later Greek practicies remains elusive.
+The heroes of Homer's epics, composed around 750 BC and held to represent a late Bronze Age society, participate in athletic competitions to honor the dead.
 In the Iliad there are chariot races, boxing, wrestling, a foot race, as well as fencing, archery, and spear throwing.
 The Odyssey adds to these a long jump and discus throw.

 First games

 Aristotle reckoned the date of the first Olympics to be 776 BC, a date largely accepted by most, though not all, subsequent ancient historians.
-It is still the traditionally given date and archaeological finds confirm, approximately, the Olympics starting at or soon after this time.
+To this day, this is the conventional given date for the inception of the ancient Olympics and, while this specific date of origin cannot be verified, it is generally accepted that the games date from some time in the eighth century BC.
+Archaeological finds confirm, approximately, the Olympics starting at or soon after this time.

-Archaeology suggests that major games at Olympia arose not in 776 but probably around 700.
+Archaeology suggests that major games at Olympia arose probably around 700 BC.
 Christesen's important work on the Olympic victor lists shows that victors' names and details were unreliable until the sixth century.
-Moreover, scholars have demythologized ancient Olympia (and other famous games) by noting excessive violence, ethnic and gender chauvinism, corruption, commercialization, and political propaganda.
-Olympia was a sanctuary, but it was within.
 Elis's independent state administered it, and while the Eleans managed the games well, there sometimes was bias and interference.
 Also, despite modern illusions, the famous Olympic truce only mandated safe passage for visitors; it did not stop all wars in Greece or even at Olympia.